Contact Lens Types.

 There are a number of different types of contact lenses currently available, each with their own unique features.
-To avoid confusion we've included a brief description of the different kinds, so you're equipped with some basic background information.
-When you come for your appointment we'll discuss and assess your needs and together select the most suitable type.
+To avoid confusion we've set out below a brief description of the different kinds, so you're equipped with some basic background information.
+When you come for your appointment we'll discuss and assess your needs, and together select the most suitable type.

 This is a revolutionary new vision correction therapy.
-The procedure uses specially designed contact lenses that gently corrects vision overnight, eliminating the need for contact lenses or glasses during the day.
+The procedure uses specially designed contact lenses that gently correct vision overnight, eliminating the need for contact lenses or glasses during the day.
 Ortho K brings a modern approach to a technique known as "orthokeratology".
 Ortho K lenses are manufactured from a special highly oxygen permeable material.
-When worn during the night these lenses apply a controlled shape to the cornea, reducing or even eliminating short sightedness.
-Ortho K is ideal for low-mid shortsighted people and is a safe, comfortable, semi-permanent form of vision correction without the risks associated with surgery.
+When worn during the night these lenses apply a controlled shape to the cornea, reducing or even eliminating shortsightedness.
+Ortho K is ideal for low/mid- shortsighted people and is a safe, comfortable, semi-permanent form of vision correction without the risks associated with surgery.
 Our optometrists have undergone extensive Ortho K training to deliver this service.

 These are the original contact lenses, made from a rigid perspex material.
 Whilst being very durable, these contact lenses do not allow essential oxygen to pass through to the surface of the eye.
 Hard contact lenses have now been largely replaced by "gas permeable" lenses.
 Occasionally, they are still used for specialist purposes.

-These lenses are made from semi-rigid materials, which allow more oxygen to pass through to the surface of the eye, making them much healthier to wear.
+These lenses are made from semi-rigid materials, which allow more oxygen to pass through to the surface of the eye, making them much healthier to wear than hard contact lenses.
 RGPs only cover part of the cornea.
 As these contact lenses float on your tears there is some movement whilst blinking, it therefore takes slightly longer to get used them.
 However once settled they prove to be very comfortable.
 RGPs are suitable for most prescriptions, but more so for patients who have astigmatism, where they can give better standards of vision.
 RGPs are easy to handle, clean and very durable.

 - Increased substance soft lenses